adhuliya/knots/tasks.md

 ---------
 <a name="todo"></a>

+* Setup clang/llvm 8 and xdot on machine VMAA.
+* Setup SPAN on the virtual machine VMAA.
 * Write and understand the Reaching Def proof in Nielson's book.
 * Write down tricky IR statements w.r.t. points-to and field sensitivity.
 * Sparc Instructions -- add notes in five phases 1/5